Closed-cycle gas turbine: Nuclear power

 Gas-cooled reactors powering helium-based closed-cycle gas turbines were suggested in 1945.
 The experimental ML-1 nuclear reactor in the early-1960s used a nitrogen-based CCGT operating at 0.9 MPa.
 The cancelled pebble bed modular reactor was intended to be coupled with a helium CCGT.
 Future nuclear (Generation IV reactors) may employ CCGT for power generation, e.g. Flibe Energy intends to produce a liquid fluoride thorium reactor coupled with a CCGT.

 Development

 Closed-cycle gas turbines hold promise for use with future high temperature solar power and fusion power generation.

 They have also been proposed as a technology for use in long-term space exploration.

 Supercritical carbon dioxide closed-cycle gas turbines are under development; "The main advantage of the supercritical CO2 cycle is comparable efficiency with the helium Brayton cycle at significantly lower temperature" (550 °C vs. 850 °C), but with the disadvantage of higher pressure (20 MPa vs. 8 MPa).
-Sandia National Laboratories has a goal of developing a 10 MWe supercritical CO2 demonstration CCGT by 2019.
+Sandia National Laboratories had a goal of developing a 10 MWe supercritical CO2 demonstration CCGT by 2019.